 The primary goal of NAIP is to acquire digital orthoimagery of the continental U.S. during the agricultural growing season.
 The image products are made available to governmental agencies and the public within one year of acquisition.
 This “leaf-on” imagery is used as a base layer for GIS programs in FSA’s County Service Centers and used to maintain the Common Land Unit (CLU) boundaries.
 NAIP data are also used widely across the state for a variety of purposes including natural resource assessment, asset management, and disaster response.

-NAIP 2012 CCMs and DOQQs are available for free download from the TNRIS Data Search & Download service.
+NAIP 2012 CCMs and DOQQs are available for free download within the Data Catalog.

 Search using the county and quad fields to find 2012 NAIP for your desired area.